Guide

 How Dermo's AI checks your skin

-When you upload a photo, Dermo does not ask a single AI for an answer.
-It asks three independent AI agents at the same time, each analysing the image on its own without knowing what the others think.
-Each agent produces a shortlist of possible conditions and a judgement on whether the spot looks benign or suspicious.
+When you order an AI analysis, Dermo doesn't ask a single model for the answer.
+Three independent AI models analyse the photo at the same time, each on its own, without knowing what the others think.
+Each one produces a list of possible conditions and a read on whether the spot looks benign or suspicious.

-Once all three have given their initial answers, Dermo shows each agent the conclusions the others reached and asks them to reconsider.
-This second round works a bit like a medical consultation where three doctors compare notes.
-If one of them spotted something the others missed, the other two have a chance to update their thinking.
-The final answer is a consensus built from all three revised analyses, which makes the result more reliable than any single agent alone.
+Once all three have given their initial answers, Dermo shows them each other's conclusions and asks them to look at the case again.
+This second round works a bit like three doctors comparing notes.
+If one of the models noticed something the others missed, the other two get a chance to revise their thinking.
+The final answer is a consensus built from all three revised assessments, which makes the result more reliable than if a single model had done the job alone.

-Dermo's AI has been trained to think the way a dermatologist does during a visual examination.
-That means paying attention to the morphology of the lesion (whether it is flat, raised, or nodular), the colour and whether it varies across the surface, the texture (smooth, scaly, crusted, or verrucous), the distribution pattern if there are multiple lesions, and the location on the body since some conditions favour specific areas.
+Dermo's AI is trained to think the way a dermatologist does during a visual examination.
+That means paying attention to the morphology of the lesion (whether it is flat, raised, or nodular), the colour and whether it varies across the surface, the texture (smooth, scaly, crusted, or warty), the distribution pattern if there are multiple lesions, and the location on the body, since some conditions tend to appear in particular places.

-For pigmented moles the AI has been trained to think through the classic ABCDE criteria — asymmetry, border, colour, diameter, and evolution — as one of several lenses it applies when forming its opinion.
-For non-pigmented lesions like warts, acne, eczema, or fungal infections, it relies more heavily on morphology and pattern recognition.
-In both cases the same three-agent consensus process applies.
+For pigmented moles, the AI is trained to think through the classic ABCDE criteria (asymmetry, border, colour, diameter, and evolution) as one of several lenses it uses when forming its assessment.
+For non-pigmented spots like warts, acne, eczema, or fungal infections, it leans more on morphology and pattern recognition.
+In both cases the analysis goes through the same three-model process to reach a shared conclusion.

-Every answer Dermo gives comes with a confidence level.
-If the AI is sure, you will see a high confidence score and a clear recommendation.
-If the AI is genuinely uncertain, the confidence drops and you will see a note explaining what is ambiguous.
+Every answer from the AI comes with a clear confidence score: how sure it is of its assessment.
+If the AI is confident, you'll see a high score and a clear recommendation.
+If it's genuinely uncertain, the score drops, and you'll see a note explaining what is unclear.

-We show you this number because it is dishonest to hide uncertainty.
-A medical tool that pretends to always know the answer is more dangerous than one that admits when it does not.
-You should weigh a low-confidence result differently from a high-confidence one, and the confidence score is your signal to do that.
+We show you this because hiding uncertainty would be dishonest.
+A medical tool that pretends to always know the answer is more dangerous than one that admits when it doesn't.
+A low-confidence result should be weighted differently from a high-confidence one.

 What the AI cannot do

 Dermo cannot replace a dermatologist, and we are not trying to.
-A smartphone photo gives the AI far less information than a clinician sitting in the same room as you has.
-A dermatologist can check the texture by touch, see the lesion under different lighting, ask questions in real time, and use a dermatoscope to examine deeper structures that are not visible in an ordinary photograph.
+A smartphone photo gives the AI far less information than a clinician sitting in the same room as you has access to.
+A dermatologist can feel the texture, see the lesion under different lighting, ask follow-up questions on the spot, and use a dermatoscope to examine deeper structures that aren't visible in an ordinary photograph.

 The AI also has blind spots.
-It performs best on typical lesions that resemble the ones in its training data.
-Rare conditions, unusual presentations, and lesions in locations that are hard to photograph (inside the mouth, under a nail, on the scalp) are harder for it to assess.
-Photo quality matters too, and a blurry, dim, or poorly framed image will get a less reliable answer.
+It performs best on typical lesions that look like the ones it has seen plenty of in its training data.
+Rare conditions, unusual presentations, and lesions in places that are hard to photograph (inside the mouth, under a nail, on the scalp) are harder for it to assess.
+Photo quality matters too: a blurry, dim, or poorly framed image will get a less reliable answer.